ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 In this post I explain LIME (Ribeiro et. al. 2016), the Shapley values (Shapley, 1953) and the SHAP values (Lundberg-Lee, 2017).

+__Acknowledgement__.
+Thanks to Josef Lindman Hörnlund for bringing the LIME and SHAP papers to my attention.
+The research is done while working at KTH mathematics department.

 Shapley values
 --------------